vangalasusmi/Data_visualisations/README.md

 I selected to work with Option 2 which was a cleaned data set of FIFA players from FIFA 2018 game.
 The game has more than 17k players with 70 attributes extracted.
 The goal of this project is to perform Exploratory Data Analysis, observe trends, patterns and outliers.
 Use those initial observations to tell a meaningful story through visualizations.

 ## Process
-### I connected the dataset to Tableau (without stress), studied and tried to understand the entire dataset.
+### I connected the dataset to Tableau, studied and tried to understand the entire dataset.
 Examined the datatypes.
 Most of the relevant datatypes were numerical columns.

 1. The valuable missing data are number of goals scored, number of matches played, number of assists, passes completed, succesful tackles, successful interceptions, number of club championships won, number of continental and international trophies won for country.
 It made sense these vital data were missing because the data was downloaded from a one year FIFA game edition.
 2. The most important features from the dataset are: